centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 ### Submenu Option 3: Migrate Centmin Mod Data To New Centmin Mod Server

-When using the "Migrate Centmin Mod Data To New Centmin Mod Server" option, you'll be prompted to enter the following information:
+When using the "Migrate Centmin Mod Data To New Centmin Mod Server" option, you'll be prompted to enter the following information - ideally using MariaBackup (option 1) is recommended:

 1. Confirmation to continue with the migration process.
 2. Backup method choice: